HariniB-21/19CS301-Module4/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 4.2 Exception
+# ExNo: 4.2 Exception
-### Aim: write a python program for the solution of value error in exception handling and check whether the number is even or odd.
+### Aim: To write a python program for the solution of value error in exception handling and check whether the number is even or odd.
 ### Algorithm:

 **STEP 1:** Start.